aimms/how-to/Articles/314/314-from-dat-to-data.rst

 Convert Files from DAT to DATA
 ======================================
 .. meta::
-    :description: How to convert a data manager file to a case file.
+   :description: Explains the differences between DAT and DATA file formats in AIMMS and how to convert projects from the legacy data manager style to disk-based case files.
-    :keywords: dat, data, data manager, case
+   :keywords: DAT file, DATA file, data manager, case management, disk files and folders, CaseFileSave, CaseFileLoad, AIMMS 4, data management style

 Overview and Comparison of File Types